Energy Shifts (1) – Apocalypse Now?

 We are now going to take a brief look at the endings of several significant cycles, which are also automatically the beginning of new cycles, while also very briefly considering the characteristics or prophetic relevance of each one.
 Later on (in the next installment) we will delve into some of the deeper symbolism of the specific prophecies related to the ending of these cycles:

 - The 468 years dark Bolom Tiku cycle that ended in 1987: This was the end of a long dark age (and the beginning of an age of light, called Oxlajuj Tiku that will last 676 years.)
 Shortly after this cycle ended major events unfolded, such as the fall of the Berlin Wall (1989), the end of the Soviet Union (1991), the end of Apartheid (1991-94) and the beginning of the Northern Ireland Peace process (1994).

-- The 5125 year Great Cycle, also known as the Mayan Fourth World, that ended on 21 December 2012: This was the end of a very long cycle ruled by masculine energy and the element of water. ( It was also the beginning of the Mayan Fifth World which is meant to be ruled by both masculine and feminine energies and would have the combined four elements of the previous four cycles, namely: Fire, Air, Earth and Water, plus a new element added – Ether.
+- The 5125 year 4th Great Cycle, also known as the Mayan 4th World, that ended on 21 December 2012: This was the end of a very long cycle ruled by masculine energy and the element of water.
+It was also the beginning of the Mayan Fifth World which is meant to be ruled by both masculine and feminine energies and would have the combined four elements of the previous four cycles, namely: Fire, Air, Earth and Water, plus a new element added – Ether.
 We are presently five years into this new cycle at the time of writing in 2017.
 Note: The Fifth World is prophesied to ultimately result in a state of harmony after the transition, gestation and maturation stages have completed.
-(However, for humans to be compatible with such a state or condition implies that they would have to go through a significant transformation or transmutation process during the transition period. )
+(However, for humans to be compatible with such a state or condition implies that they would have to go through a significant transformation or transmutation process during the transition period.)